t-aggelos/tokiponedo/README.md

 Therefore, the exact meaning of `tawa` depends on its usage.
 ### The preposition `iwa`
 Being a derivative of `iwo`, it describes the usage.
 It is analogous to saying "using" in English but with a different twist.
 For the toki-ponists, this is `kepeken`.
 For instance:
-- `awijan taweru o sini iwa suko` = "They're moving you using a mushroom".
+- `awejan taweru o sini iwa suko` = "They're moving you using a mushroom".
-- `awijan taweru o ijo ni tawa sini iwa suko` = "They're moving this thing towards you using a mushroom".
+- `awejan taweru o ijo ni tawa sini iwa suko` = "They're moving this thing towards you using a mushroom".
-- `awijan taweru iwa seme?` = "What are they moving with?".
+- `awejan taweru iwa seme?` = "What are they moving with?".
 This question specifically asks which is the method of movement, or roughly the vehicle
 ### The preposition `tana`
 Being a derivative of `tan`, it means to originate from.
 It it similarly used to the toki pona equivelant `tan`.
 For instance:
-- `awijan wa tana inli` = "they are from england".
+- `awejan wa tana inli` = "they are from england".
 ### The preposition `ron`
 It roughly translates into "into at".
 It’s a locative particle that marks *both* space and time.
 In other words, it can refer to a specific place **in space** or a specific moment **in time**.
 For example,
 - `mi ne sini wa ron tomo` = "me and you (are/at) the house."
 - `mi wa ru na ron tenpo ni` = "I'm not doing anything right now"
-- `mi wa tokeru o awijan ron tomo` = "I am speaking to them in the house"
+- `mi wa tokeru o awejan ron tomo` = "I am speaking to them in the house"

 Like we discussed earlier, and particularly visible in the first sentence, you do not need to state that the subject(`mi ne sini`) "is". `wa` means roughly "in the context of" or "about".
 Here, it means something more like "about, existing/thus,".
 Putting it all together the first sentence is more directly translated to: "About me and you, thus existing, on the house".
 It is a faster way to convey the more general translation that is provided.

-### Expressions.
+### Expressions and Customs
 - `ron najo` = literally "present in nothing".
 For instance this can be used to describe actions **in vain**(notice how similar this expression is in english too.)
 - `ron tenpo ni` = "present in current time" ("this" time)
+- `e awi jan!` = 'hey everyone'.